-Cheapest Car Insurance Companies That Don’t Use the LexisNexis System
+Cheapest Car Insurance Companies That Don’t Use the LexisNexis System in 2023

 Enter your zip code below to view companies that have cheap auto insurance rates.

 It’s all about you.
 We want to help you make the right coverage choices.

 Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
 We are not affiliated with any one car insurance provider and cannot guarantee quotes from any single provider.

 Our insurance industry partnerships don’t influence our content.
 Our opinions are our own.
 To compare quotes from many different companies please enter your ZIP code on this page to use the free quote tool.
 The more quotes you compare, the more chances to save.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 - State Farm auto insurance doesn’t always pull a LexisNexis report and uses an internal system